eclab/grains/README.md

 - WonkyStuff's [GRAINS projects](https://github.com/wonkystuff/)
 - Ginkosynthese's original [GRAINS examples](https://www.ginkosynthese.com/grains-codes)

+## SEQUENCE

+A step sequencer with 8 patterns, each of which can have up to 16 steps (8 is typical), including rests.
+You can select the gate length, increment through patterns or select them manually, and edit all the steps entirely from the knobs on the GRAINS.

+Status: Working.
+It's quite fiddly because there are only three knobs, but it's doable.
+16 steps is particularly fiddly, perhaps not worth the effort.
+But 8 works great.

 ## MIDI

 Not a GRAINS project per se.
 This is a lightweight MIDI library designed for small controllers.
 I have developed it for the